rstacruz/cheatsheets/capybara.md

 ### Debugging

 Enable `inspector: true` and then:
+{: .-setup}

 ```rb
 page.driver.debug
 ```

-Pause execution for a while:
+To pause execution for a while:

 ```rb
 page.driver.pause